METALS-Copper hits six-week high on hopes for demand revival

 LONDON, April 27 (Reuters) - Copper bounced to its highest in about six weeks on Monday as investors hoped that easing of lockdowns and factory restarts would revive metals demand hit by the coronavirus pandemic.

-Industrial metals rose along with stock markets, which also took heart from further stimulus measures announced by Japan.
+Industrial metals prices rose along with stock markets, which also took heart from further stimulus measures announced by Japan.

 The Bank of Japan pledged to buy unlimited amounts of government bonds while in Europe top carmaker VW resumed work at its biggest factory in Wolfsburg, Germany.